couple hugging in kitchen

 Take the time to determine whether you and your partner should apply for a loan together.
 In some cases, it might be a better route to allow the partner with stronger financial footing to apply for the mortgage alone.

 I’m married.
-Can I still buy a house without my spouse?
+Can I still buy a house without my spouse or partner?

 Yes.
 You can buy a house without your spouse.
 There are many reasons to take this option.
 A few include one spouse having a lower credit score or low income.
 Just be aware of regulations in community property states.